Griffith Park, Dublin

-Griffith Park (Páirc Uí Ghríofa) is a 7.5 hectare park located on the banks of the River Tolka in Dublin city between Glasnevin and Drumcondra.
+Griffith Park (Páirc Uí Ghríofa) is a 7.5 hectare park located on the banks of the River Tolka in Dublin city, Ireland between the suburbs of Glasnevin and Drumcondra.
 The park is a short distance downstream of Ireland's National Botanic Gardens, and upriver of Our Lady's Park, and has been noted by Discover Ireland as "one of the premier north city parks".
 The park closes at different times of the year, dependent on the hours of dusk.

 History

 The site was originally a landfill site until the 1930s when the eastern end of the park was first developed.
 The river the park straddles was realigned in the late 1930s, with further work to provide a paddling pool made in the 1950s.
 The last section of the park (at the Mobhi Road end) was developed in the mid-1950s.
 The park is one of two in County Dublin named after Irish politician Arthur Griffith (founder of the political party Sinn Féin), the other being Arthur Griffith Park in Lucan.
 In the 21st century, works completed by Dublin City Council in the park included a second pedestrian bridge over the Tolka as well as recontouring of its riverside areas to prevent flooding.